-I had already watched the trailer however I had no prior idea on the story.
+I had already watched the trailer however I had no prior idea of the story.
 This way it was more interesting for me.
-If I have to give my view straightway in comparison to the first film, I must say that overall the first film was indeed good, at the same time – the second half of The Conjuring 2 is a little better with much action in the end.
+If I must give my view straightway in comparison to the first film, I must say that overall, the first film was indeed good at the same time – the second half of The Conjuring 2 is a little better with much action in the end.

-The storyline doesn’t exactly takes the movie forward from the first film as at the end of The Conjuring, Ed tells Lorraine that they had a new case on Rhode Island.
-He even refereed Amityville Horror but that incident has already been captured in a different movie.
-So, you might have thought that The Conjuring 2 will be some kind of remake but no; this is an altogether new story.
+The storyline doesn’t exactly take the movie forward from the first film as at the end of The Conjuring, Ed tells Lorraine that they had a new case on Rhode Island.
+He even referred to Amityville Horror, but that incident has already been captured in a different movie.
+So, you might have thought that The Conjuring 2 will be remade but no; this is an altogether new story.
 In fact, the story takes place after the Amityville Horror case.

 Without revealing much of the story, I must share that the film has been very well acted by the lead pair, as well as Madison Wolfe who plays 11-year-old Janet constantly possessed by a spirit named Bill Wilkins.
 Her performance is very creepy and adds value to the whole supernatural atmosphere.